chef/ohai/OHAI_MVPS.md

 #### Hall of Fame

 After receiving three MVP awards from Chef and Ohai releases, we add someone to the hall of fame.
-We want to express our gratitude to their continuing participation and give newer community members the opportunity to be reconignized.
+We want to express our gratitude to their continuing participation and give newer community members the opportunity to be recognized.

 The [MVP list](https://github.com/opscode/chef/blob/master/CHEF_MVPS.md) is kept in the Chef project.